willbrasic/Grilches-Mairesse_Analysis/README.md

 This project uses data from
 the Grilches-Mairesse 1995 paper to conduct statistical analysis.
-This project is concerned with identifying production function parameters using between, fixed, random effect, and differences estimators, as well as constructing an Olley-Pakes like estimator.
+This project is concerned with identifying production function parameters using between, fixed effect, random effect, and differencing estimators, as well as constructing an Olley-Pakes like estimator.

 ## Table of Contents